On second eigenvalues of closed hyperbolic surfaces for large genus: Uniform lower bounds for first positive Neumann eigenvalues

 Recall that by Gauss-Bonnet $\area(X_{g,n})=2\pi(2g+n-2)$.
 Then the conclusion follows by setting

 The proof is complete. \ep

-We enclose this section by the following example showing that the assumption that each boundary component has length no more than $L$ for some constant $L>0$ in Theorem \ref{mt-2} cannot be dropped.
-More precisely, \begin{example} Let $X_g$ be a closed hyperbolic surface of genus $g$ in \cite{buser1994period} such that the systole $\sys(X_g)\geq U \ln g$ for some uniform constant $U>0$.
-Remove a point from $X_g$ and consider the unique complete hyperbolic metric corresponding to its complex structure, then we get a hyperbolic surface $X_{g,1}$ of genus $g$ with $1$ puncture.
+We enclose this section with the following example showing that the assumption that each boundary component has its length no more than $L$ for some constant $L>0$ in Theorem \ref{mt-2} cannot be dropped.
+More precisely, \begin{example} Let $X_g$ be a closed hyperbolic surface of genus $g$ as described in \cite{buser1994period} such that the systole $\sys(X_g)\geq U \ln g$ for some uniform constant $U>0$.
+Remove a point from $X_g$ and consider the unique complete hyperbolic metric corresponding to its complex structure.
+Then we get a hyperbolic surface $X_{g,1}$ of genus $g$ with $1$ puncture.
 Schwarz's Lemma implies that the systole